How can you cultivate curiosity, imaginative and critical thinking to identify challenges that might lead to radically creative breakthroughs?

 2.1 Creative thinking

-You’ll explore creative thinking and its neuropsychological basis, along with three key thinking skills for selecting projects.
+You’ll explore creative thinking and its neuropsychological basis, along with three key thinking skills.
+You will also take a personal creativity assessment.

 2.2 Inner motivation to create